Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$: The versus SFR relation at low masses

-The normalization of the fits increases with $z$, as reported by previous works.
-The transition between what we call the observed low-mass regime (i.e., log $M_{\star,\,\mathrm{lim}} < \mathrm{log}\,M_\star<\mathrm{log}\,M_{\star,\,\mathrm{CANDELS}}$, where the CANDELS limits are those reported in B+19) and the high-mass regime (i.e., $\mathrm{log}\,M_\star>\mathrm{log}\,M_{\star,\,\mathrm{CANDELS}}$) is smooth.
 We do not see evidence of a high-$M_\star$ turnover point, but detect a bending of these fits at lower $M_\star$.
-We also see that the $2<z<2.5$ and $2.5<z<3$ fits intersect at high $M_\star$.
+We also see that the ${2<z<2.5}$ and ${2.5<z<3}$ fits intersect at high $M_\star$.
 Several factors, including the MS parametrization and binning, sSFR cuts, and the treatment of uncertainties, can produce such effects.
-In the high-$M_\star$ end, both bulge growth and AGN feedback play significant roles.
+Different parameterizations and binning can reflect statistical changes in the trends not physically motivated by the data (i.e., nonphysical inflection points, see Sect.~\ref{sec:intro}).
+The sSFR cuts at the high-$M_\star$ end are more uncertain, as both bulge growth and AGN feedback play significant roles.
 We are not considering the contribution of AGN in our fits, which may induce asymmetries in the SFR uncertainties.

-We included fits from previous works, namely \citealt{Iyer2018} (I+18), B+19, \citealt{Leja2022} (L+22), and M+23.
+We included fits from previous works; namely, \citealt{Iyer2018} (I+18), B+19, \citealt{Leja2022} (L+22), and M+23.
 B+19 and M+23 were corrected for outshining using the \citealt{Sorba2018} correction; still, an offset from our relation is expected, given that this is only a general correction.
 I+18 is based on a previous version of \texttt{Dense Basis}, which could be the underlying cause of the slight offset.
-L+22 is based on \texttt{Prospector}, using a non-parametric SFH, thus more in line with our method.
+L+22 is based on \texttt{Prospector}, using a nonparametric SFH, and thus more in line with our method.
 Overall, taking the previous factors into account, we find a good agreement between the different fits and our estimations.